gilramir/argparse/README.md

 * "--no-verify": the field name is NoVerify

-The fields for switch or positional arguments can be of the following types:
+The fields for switch or positional arguments can be of the scalar types:

 * bool - For a switch, if the switch is present, the value is set to true.

 * string

+* float64

 * int

-* []string - indicates a switch is accepted more than one, or a positional argument can be appear more than once.
+Or they can be the following sclice types.
+A slice indicates a switch is accepted more than one, or a positional argument can be appear more than once.

-The Destination interface requires a Run() method.
-It receives a slice of Destination objects, which are the Destinations for any parent ArgumentParsers.
-If there is only one ArgumentParser object (no sub-commands), then this slice will be empty.

-    func (self *MyProgramOptions) Run(parents []Destination) (error) {
-        err := dosomething(self.Input, self.Output)
-        return err
-    }

-The return value is an error.
-The error is simply passed back as the return value of Argument.ParseArgs() or Argument.ParseArgv().
-There is a special error type named argparse.ParseErr, which if returned, causes ArgumentParser to print the usage statement to stderr before returning the error back to the caller.
-You can create a ParseErr with the helper functions argparse.ParseError() or argparse.ParseErrorf().
+* []bool

+* []string

+* []float64

+* []int

 # Argument